 A key strategy of the biggest brands in the sportsbook industry is to offer golf punters increased value at the Majors, so don't be fooled into thinking you need to stick with the industry-standard 5 places each way, 1/4 odds terms.
-Instead, as the event approaches, you're likely to be able to back perennial Augusta favourites Jordan Spieth, Rory McIlroy, Jason Day, Dustin Johnson and Phil Mickelson - or the defending champion Sergio Garcia - with an additional each way place in your back pocket.
-Below we walk you through a guide to grabbing 7, 8 or even 10 places each way at The 2018 US Masters as the event approaches.
+Instead, as the event approaches, you're likely to be able to back perennial Augusta favourites Tiger Woods, Jordan Spieth, Rory McIlroy, Jason Day, Dustin Johnson and Phil Mickelson - or the defending champion Patrick Reed - with an additional each way place in your back pocket.
+Below we walk you through a guide to grabbing 7, 8 or even 10 places each way at The 2019 US Masters as the event approaches.

 The US Masters at Augusta features an exclusive limited field of players.
 The Top 50 in the World Golf Rankings are joined by the Top 12 finishers from the previous year's tournament plus a selected list of Major Champions, the best players from the previous PGA Tour season plus winners of the biggest tournaments on the PGA Tour.
 In all, a field of around 100 players will play in each edition of The Masters, which is 56 players shy of the US Open, Open Championship and PGA Championship.